videolan/vlc/share/lua/README.txt

       .nb_played:
-      .children: A table of children playlist items. playlist.search( name ): filter the playlist items with the given string playlist.current(): return the current input item playlist.sort( key ): sort the playlist according to the key.
+      .children: A table of children playlist items. playlist.search( name ): filter the playlist items with the given string playlist.current(): return the current input item id playlist.sort( key ): sort the playlist according to the key.
   Key must be one of the followings values: 'id', 'title', 'title nodes first',
                                             'artist', 'genre', 'random', 'duration',